 What is destiny 2 Expansion pass?

-Continue your adventure with the Destiny 2 Expansion Pass and get access to both Expansion I and Expansion II.
+Continue your adventure with the Destiny 2 Expansion Pass and get access to both Expansions I and Expansion II.
 Both expansions feature brand new destinations, story missions, and adventures.
 Play new cooperative activities, compete in new multiplayer arenas, and earn a wealth of themed weapons, armor, and gear.

 How many expansions are there for Destiny 2?